PBorocz/coctione_libri/README.md

 After trying Evernote, Notion and a few others, I picked Raindrop due to its pricing model, simple tagging scheme and multi-platform support.
 However, after a few years, I became disenchanted (inability to export my own data, ui inconsistencies et cetera).

 Now...how hard could it *really* be to store a set of pdf's with some meta-data access through a simple web front-end?
-Thus was `Coctione Libri` (literally *cooking books* in Latin) conceived and developed.
+Thus was `Coctione Libri` (literally *Cooking* *Books* in Latin) conceived and developed.

 ## Salient Features: